windley/CS462-Event-Edition/labs/Lab0.md

 *In particular, be sure that your AWS secret and password are __never__ hard coded into a file that will be stored in any public server.
 This is especially true of code you upload to Github.*

 *Please remember to stop your instances when you are not using them.*

-# Passoff Procedure
-- your instance should have a basic web server running, serving a web page with your name, AMI ID and a copy of your User Data script.
-- Email the TA with your instance ID and any URL exstenstion needed to veiw your webpage, please include any notes needed to view your page.
-Please place in the email subject line "Lab 0 passoff".
--The TA will start your instance and verify your work by visiting your webpage and reviewing your custom AMI.

 # Booting an AMI